 Make the following considerations before making your decision.

-The cost for surgical cruciate repair varies by geography and individual surgeon.
+The cost of surgical cruciate repair varies by geography and individual surgeon.
 Expect to pay in the range of $1800-$4000.

 Small dogs (less than 25 lbs.) generally recover without surgery.